-Based upon 2019 date provided by the Vermont Department of Public Service, almost 90% of buildings in Woodbury have access to the internet, about 49% has access to high-speed internet and no buildings have access to very high internet access.
+Based upon 2019 data provided by the Vermont Department of Public Service, almost 90% of buildings in Woodbury have access to the internet, about 49% have access to high-speed internet and no buildings have access to very high internet access.
 Residences along the Route 14 corridor have access to high-speed internet.
 However, high-speed internet access remains dependent on the service provider and technical nuances based on the internet service offerings.
 Those residences outside of the Route 14 corridor utilize satellite or digital subscriber line (DSL) technologies for internet access.
 Internet access speed for these service offerings typically are 4 Mbps download and 1 Mbps upload and fall well outside the FCC's "high-speed" internet benchmark.
-The town has two identified wi-fi hot spots- one at the Town Office on Route 14 and one at the Woodbury Elementary School.
-The community library provides public internet access.
+The town has three identified wi-fi hot spots - one at the Town Office on Route 14 and one at the Woodbury Elementary School, and one at the Woodbury Community Library.
+Additionally, the community library provides public internet access to internet, laptop computers, headsets, and printer.